 Your complaint won’t normally be considered if it is about something that happened more than 12 months ago, or that you could have known about a year ago.

 Click here to read the leaflet Making a Complaint

 Talking face-to-face or over the telephone with the person involved can often be the solution.
 If this is difficult, ask to discuss it with a more senior member of staff.

 You can make a formal complaint in writing.
-You should sign it and send it to Martin Davies, chief executive of the Humberside, Lincolnshire & North Yorkshire Community Rehabilitation Company.
+You should sign it and send it to Jackie Green, Director of Operations of the Humberside, Lincolnshire & North Yorkshire Community Rehabilitation Company.

 The Humberside, Lincolnshire & North Yorkshire

 Lincoln Probation Office

 8 Corporation Street